parsatempleowl-parsatempleuniversity/MyAccelerometerSensorApplication/README.md

 Android Accelerometer Sensor with TextView Implementation

-Adding The Two Hand Gestures To The Android Accelerometer Sensor
+Adding The Two Hand Gestures To The Android Accelerometer Sensor Using Hand Motion Detection Feature

-Plotting the Android Acclerometer Sensor Data Using MPAndroidChart Library
+Plotting the Android Accelerometer Sensor Data Using MPAndroidChart Library